 Active Release Technique in Egg Harbor Township, NJ

-Optimal Health Chiropractic and Sports Injury is proudly serving Atlantic and Cape May county (Egg Harbor Township, Mays Landing, Galloway, Somers Point, Linwood, Northfield, Ocean City, Dennis Township) with Active Release Technique.
+Optimal Health Chiropractic and Physical Therapy is proudly serving Atlantic and Cape May counties (Egg Harbor Township, Mays Landing, Galloway, Somers Point, Linwood, Northfield, Ocean City, Dennis Township) with Active Release Technique.

 Active Release Technique (ART) is a hands-on soft tissue manipulation technique designed to treat fascial adhesions in muscles, tendons, fascia and ligaments.
 ART is used by chiropractors and sports injury specialists to break up scar tissue and mobilize soft tissue restrictions.